-Family Practice and Palliative Care (FPPC-Family Practice and Palliative Care) is an internationally indexed journal that evaluates the article in Turkish or English in any subject that can contribute to a Family Physician's multidisciplinary and biopsychosocial approach.
+Family Practice and Palliative Care (FPPC-Family Practice and Palliative Care) evaluates articles in Turkish or English in any subject that can contribute to a Family Physician's multidisciplinary and biopsychosocial approach.
 Applications for all medical sciences (internal, surgical, basic, etc.) will be included in our journal if it is for this purpose.

 We encourage researchers to send their manuscript about Palliative Care to our journal as we support Palliative Care to develop.